electron-userland/spectron/README.md

 * `quitTimeout` - Number in milliseconds to wait for application quitting.
   Defaults to `1000` milliseconds.

-#### start(callback)
+#### start()

 Starts the application.
-The callback is invoked when the application is ready.
+Returns a `Promise` that will be resolved when the application is ready to use.
+You should always wait for start to complete before running any commands.

 #### stop(callback)

 Stops the application.
-The callback is invoked when the application has terminated.
+Returns a `Promise` that will be resolved once the application has stopped.

 ### Client Commands